Protesters arrested in D.C. on first day of Barrett’s Supreme Court confirmation hearings

 “Do you even have a permit?” shouted another.

-Outside the Supreme Court, women in the red robes and white hoods of handmaids stood solemnly in front of a line of young women jumping and dancing in black robes and white wigs.
+Outside the Supreme Court, women in the red robes and white hoods of handmaidens stood solemnly in front of a line of young women jumping and dancing in black robes and white wigs.

 “Whose court?
 Our court,” they chanted, as the rain began to fall again.